About XDF Porter

 Port an XDF

-Give it a source BIN, the matching XDF, and the target BIN you want the definition on.
-It works out where every table, map and scalar moved to in the target and writes a ported XDF for you to download.
+Upload a source BIN, its matching XDF, and the target BIN you want the definition on.
+XDF Porter then finds where every table, map and scalar has moved to in the target calibration and builds a ported XDF for you to download.
 Stock files give the cleanest result.
 If all you have are tuned files, flip the toggle so the matcher knows.

 Common questions